joncheng-dev/currency-exchanger-reloaded/README.md

 ## Description

 This is my Week 6 individual project for Epicodus -- course 'Intermediate JavaScript' -- with emphasis on asynchronous code.
 This week we focused on making calls to 3rd party APIs, parsing the results, and displaying to the UI.
-Also of focus, error handling -- so that we'd be prepared when something does not pan out with the API call.
+Also of focus is error handling -- when something does not pan out with the API call.
 We saw a few different approaches to asynchronous code used in JavaScript -- callbacks, XMLHttpRequest, promises, fetch API, and async / await.

 ## Setup/Installation Requirements